Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Lackland AFB is named after Brigadier General Frank Lackland, who was commissioned into the Army after serving in the District of Columbia National Guard.
 Construction on the base began on June 15, 1941, and was originally part of Kelly Field.
 One year later, it became an independent organization called the San Antonio Aviation Cadet Center.
 On February 3, 1948, the facility became Lackland AFB, Gateway to the Air Force.
 For more information, please visit the Lackland AFB homepage.

-The base consists of 46,577 people.
-Of these, 24,702 are active-duty members.
-Another 10,131 are DoD civilian employees.
-The remaining 11,744 are contract employees and family members.
-Lackland is comprised of the 37th Training Wing, National Guard 149th Fighter Wing, the 59th Medical Wing, the Air Force Intelligence, Surveillance and Reconnaissance Agency, the 24th Air Force Wing, 67th Network Warfare Wing, Cryptologic Systems Group, and the National Security Agency plus 70 additional associate units.
+The base consists of more than 24,000 active duty members; 10,000 DOW civilians; and 11,000 contractors and family members.
+Lackland is comprised of the 37th Training Wing; 149th Fighter Wing; 59th Medical Wing; the Air Force Intelligence, Surveillance and Reconnaissance Agency; 24th Air Force Wing, 67th Network Warfare Wing; the Cryptologic Systems Group; the National Security Agency; and 70 additional associate units.

 JBSA Randolph Air Force Base